Press - Exclusive Interviews - Chris .R. Notarile

 surpassed myself shortly after.
 All in all it was a bad portfolio piece and

 wasn't what I originally intended it to be.
-So after 5 years, Hector and I
+So after five years, Hector and I

 crossed paths and it all worked out the way it was supposed to.